 Bombay, the capital of Mahārāshtra state, India, is the country's financial and commercial centre and the principal port on the Arabian Sea.
-It is the seventh largest city in the world, with a population of 5,970,000 (1971 census).
-It is also one of the most densely populated cities, its inhabitants crowded within an area of 239 square miles (603 square kilometres).
+It is the seventh largest city in the world, with an estimated population in 1978 of more than 7,000,000.
+It is also one of the most densely populated cities, its inhabitants crowded within an area of 233 square miles (603 square kilometres).
 Located on a site of ancient settlement, the city took its name from the local goddess Mumba-a form of Pārvatī, the consort of Siva (Shiva), one of the principal gods of Hinduismwhose temple stood in the southeast of contemporary Bombay.